About Me

 After salvation, a person has a new power over sin (“Sin shall have no dominion over you, for you are not under the law but under grace,” cf. Romans 6:14) and is not the slave of sin but is still a sinner (He’s a justified sinner according to Gal.
 2:17—both sinner and saved).
 But God doesn’t hold our sins against us (cf. Psalm 32:1)!
 There is no condemnation for those in Christ (cf. Romans 8:1) and also God doesn’t deal with us as our sins deserve (cf. Psalm 103:10).

 But we must not become antinomians (lawless libertines) and disregard God’s law of morality but we will fall short, for “all have sinned and fallen short of the glory of God.”
-That is, you can experience God’s love, even taste of the Spirit of grace and of heavenly things and still not be saved! (cf. Heb.
+That is, you can experience God’s love, even taste the Spirit of grace and heavenly things, and still not be saved! (cf. Heb.
 6:4–5, 9).
-There are many so-called signs of salvation that don’t necessarily mean salvation or redemption has taken place (partakers of the Holy Ghost, tasted of the heavenly gift and of the word of God, etc. from Heb.
+Many so-called signs of salvation don’t necessarily mean salvation or redemption has occurred (partakers of the Holy Ghost, tasted of the heavenly gift and of the word of God, etc. from Heb.
 6:4–6).

 No comments: